 - Complete defense verdict on claims of breach of contract and fraud against her client; and a verdict awarding damages and attorneys’ fees to her client on its counterclaim (August 2015—six-day jury trial in Dallas County)

 Leslie also serves on the Committee for a Qualified Judiciary, a non-partisan, non-profit organization that promotes a competent, fair, and impartial justice system in Dallas County.
-In addition to her service to the bar, Leslie also served, for several years, on the Dallas Area Regional Advisory Council for the Make-A-Wish Foundation of North Texas.
+In addition to her service to the bar, Leslie also served, for several years, on the Dallas Area Regional Advisory Council for the Make-A-Wish Foundation of North Texas and currently volunteers with Young Women’s Preparatory Network and Girls Inc.

 For the last four consecutive years, Super Lawyers by Thomson Reuters named Leslie a Rising Star, an honor that is entirely peer-nominated and reviewed.